Abstract submissions

 Evaluation and scoring

-The evaluation and scoring of the abstract (acceptance as ePoster or as oral communication, or rejection) will be made according to several criteria, among which:
+The evaluation and scoring of the abstract (acceptance as ePoster or as oral presentation, or rejection) will be made according to several criteria, including:

 • Is the content interesting, informative, novel or important?